AlanLCarleton/SYSC3010_Alan_Lin/README.md

 Lab 3: Completed

+Lab 4: Completed (see notes below)

-Lab 4: *NOTES* - lab4Interview.py is in root directory of repository
+		- lab4Interview.py is in root directory of repository
 		- Lab-2/lab2-hardware-step1.py was accidentally overwriten during interview challenge (current contains same content as lab4Interview.py see commit history of this file to see original